William Cobbett: Legacy

 His writing style was parodied by Horace and James Smith in their collection, Rejected Addresses (1812).

 Cobbett has been praised by thinkers of various political persuasions, such as Matthew Arnold, Karl Marx, G. K. Chesterton, A. J. P. Taylor, Raymond Williams, E. P. Thompson and Michael Foot.

 A story by Cobbett issued in 1807 popularized the term "red herring", to mean a distraction from an important issue.

 Cobbett's sons were trained as barristers and founded a partnership in Manchester named Cobbetts in his honour.
 The firm dissolved in 2013.
 His second son John Morgan Cobbett (1800–1877) followed him into politics and like his father became MP for Oldham.

 Cobbett's birthplace, a public house in Farnham once named The Jolly Farmer, has been renamed The William Cobbett.
 The Brooklyn-based history band Piñataland performed a song about William Cobbett's quest to rebury Thomas Paine entitled "An American Man".
 An equestrian statue of Cobbett was being planned for a site in Farnham in 2009, which already has the William Cobbett Primary School named in his honour.
+There is a modern block of flats named William Cobbett House on Scarsdale Place, close to his former garden nursery in Kensington.

 After Cobbett's death, Benjamin Tilly, who had served Cobbett as companion, secretary and factotum, initiated the Cobbett Club.
 Members sent petitions to Parliament demanding radical reform and produced radical pamphlets and leaflets to keep Cobbett's politics alive.
 Some of these are still available in libraries.
 The William Cobbett Society, based in Farnham, produces a yearly edition of 'Cobbett's New Register', and celebrates Cobbett's life, works and spirit in various activities, including an annual Rural Ride and lecture.